oc-shopaholic/oc-shopaholic-docs/item-class/item-class.md

 ## Integration with [Translate](http://octobercms.com/plugin/rainlab-translate) plugin

 You can work with translatable fields without addition methods.
-The field value will then contain the active language value.
+The field value will then contain  active language value.
 ```php
 echo $obElementItem->name;
 ```
-You can use the **getLangAttribute** method to get field values for a non-active language.
+You can use  **getLangAttribute** method to get field values for non-active language.
 ```php
 echo $obElementItem->getLangAttribute( 'name', 'ru');
 ```